What is Land and Buildings Transaction Tax?

 -

-no money or payment changes hands (ie the property is a gift)
+no money or payment changes hands (ie if the property is a gift)

-For further information on LBTT exemptions and reliefs, see Revenue Scotland.
-For help working out how LBTT applies to you, you can Ask a lawyer.
+There are exceptions to these exemptions.
+For more information on LBTT exemptions and reliefs, read the Revenue Scotland guidance.
+You can Ask a lawyer for help working out how LBTT applies to you.